 This statement is of course true UNLESS you persuade the Court that a 6 months driving ban will cause ‘exceptional hardship’ to you or any other person.
 Whilst it could be argued that any order of disqualification from driving entails hardship for the person who is disqualified – the hardship MUST be exceptional.

-There is no statutory definition of what amounts to exceptional hardship – each case will depend upon the facts of its sown particular case.
+There is no statutory definition of what amounts to exceptional hardship – each case will depend upon the facts of its own particular case.
 For example, loss of employment will undoubtedly cause hardship but whether loss of employment amounts to ‘exceptional hardship’ is for the Court to determine in each particular case.

 Moreover, hardship can often be caused to persons other than the offender who are wholly innocent.
 Case law supports the fact that a Court should take more account of hardship caused to innocent parties such as family members, the public at large and employees.